Get

 Conclusion

-Even though you may have heard of many ways to induce vomiting in dogs, with or without hydrogen peroxide, it doesn’t mean you should try any of them.
+Even though you may have heard you can induce vomiting in dogs without peroxide, it doesn’t mean you should try any of them.
 Instead, first contact your vet to let them know what your dog ate, how much, and how long ago.
 They will tell you how you should proceed, as certain substances shouldn’t be vomited back up.
 Most of the time, treatment can wait the necessary minutes that it takes for you to get your dog to the clinic.
 If your vet does decide that decontamination needs to happen right away, they will advise you on how to proceed to make it as safe for you and your dog as possible.

 See also: